By Reah Moore

 “The information gained from Pathway to Practice is invaluable and I use multiple pieces every single day in my classroom,” Musgrave said.
 “One of the most helpful areas was classroom management skills.
 One assignment, in particular, has completely changed my classroom the past two years.”

 That assignment was creating a mission statement for his class and discussing it at the beginning of the year.
 He learned to word the mission statement so that, to the students, it seems as if they are all teammates instead of teacher versus student.
 Doing that has made a huge impact on Musgrave as a teacher, he says.

 “In my four short years it has become apparent that you can’t save them all, but for each life that you touch, that in itself is making a huge difference,” Musgrave said.
 “I hope that I never allow myself to be discouraged by small defeats and to remain focused on large victories.”

 Musgrave is now in his fourth year teaching at Thomasville Middle School.
-He currently serves as lead math teacher, seventh grade math chair and seventh grade math teacher.
-For the first two years, he taught sixth grade math.
+He currently serves as a lead math teacher, seventh-grade math chair, and seventh-grade math teacher.
+For the first two years, he taught sixth-grade math.